mosip/mosip-infra/deployment/sandbox-v2/utils/postman_collection/cert/README.md

 * There is another postman_enviornment.collection, which can be imported as well.
 This collection already contains all the required variables, however the user needs to change the variable values as per requirement and usage.

 ## Automated_Certificate_Upload
-This collection is meant to upload all the certificates which are needed just after deployment for the modules.
+* This collection is meant to upload all the certificates which are needed just after deployment for the modules.
-.We upload IDA module crtificates,Resident Module certificates ,Print module and Abis module certificates through this collection.
+* We upload IDA module crtificates, Resident Module certificates, Print module and Abis module certificates through this collection.
-.The collection is set in such a way that the user only has to set the url/baseurl value as a variable in postman and rest of the things will be taken care of by the postman.
+* The collection is set in such a way that the user only has to set the url/baseurl value as a variable in postman and rest of the things will be taken care of by the postman.
-For example:
+* For example:
 In the second step:
 Get IDA internal Root certificate, after getting the certificate in response, the user doesn’t have to copy or store it anywhere, it will be auto stored as {{rootcert}} in postman variables.